Does it matter where boxes are located at your project?

 responsible for deaths of birds by unwittingly placing nest boxes in poor places.

-- Make it your goal to avoid mortality of your birds by putting boxes where
+- Make it your goal to try to avoid mortality of your birds by putting boxes where

 predation and competition from other cavity-nesting species won't happen.